dustedmtl/lastu/docs/USERGUIDE.md

 ## User interface

-The UI consists of one or more windows, with a query field, results table and various information fields.
-The application is used by entering a query into the query field and the pressing the `Query` button (or simply pressing the `Enter` on the keyboard).
+The user interface consists of one or more windows, containing a query field, results table and various information fields.
+The application is used by typing a query into the query field and the clicking the `Query` button (or simply pressing the `Enter` on the keyboard).
 A variety of functions are also available from the menu, which include opening a different database, exporting and copying information to output file or clipboard and choosing which columns to show.

-The results are disambiguated based on the lemma, surface form, pos (part-of-speech, i.e. word class) and the set of core features (which, among other things, include case, person, tense, clitics and derivations).
+The results are disambiguated based on the lemma, surface form, part-of-speech (i.e. word class) and the set of core features (which, among other things, include case, person, mood, tense, clitics and derivations).
 This means that there usually are multiple rows for each lemma/form/pos triplet.

 The table shows information in four difference categories: lemma information, surface form information, gram frequencies and features.
 The lemma and surface form fields include both string and numeric fields.

-For performance reasons, the application fetches 10000 top results from the database (based on frequency) and shows top 1000 results (based on whatever sorting criteria the user has, the default is frequency).
-These values can be changed in the [configuration file](#init-file-configuration), if necessary.
+For performance reasons, the application fetches 10000 top results from the database (ordered by frequency) and shows the top 1000 results (based on whatever sorting criteria the user has, the default is frequency).
+These values can be changed in the [configuration file](#init-file-configuration), if necessary (e.g. if the user finds the application too slow; see also the [chapter on limitations](#limitations).
 The information field under the query field shows the number of rows fetched from the database.
 If the number is less than 10000, this is the amount of actual rows in the database; otherwise the total number of matching rows is unknown.

 The results table is sortable by all available fields.

-The application generates debug logs to the file `lastu_log.txt` and logs executed searches to the file `lastu_history.txt`.
+The application generates debug logs to the file `lastu_log.txt` and records executed searches to the file `lastu_history.txt`.
 These files will by default be located in the same directory as the application itself.
 However, if the directory isn't writable (for whatever reason), the files are written to the user's home directory.

 ### Basic queries